 The other FMC Act obligations are also met through a number of the UK recognition requirements.

-IFEU must also follow a number of notification rules, made by the FCA under the FSMA.
-These require RIEs to notify the FCA of changes in their business, including disciplinary actions, auditors and information technology systems.
+IFEU must also follow a number of notification rules, made by the FCA under the FSM Act.
+These require a RIE to notify the FCA of changes in its business, including disciplinary actions, auditors and information technology systems.

 Findings